Migrating to TLS 1.2 for Azure Resource Manager

-To ensure that Azure is compliant with regulatory requirements, and provide improved security for our customers, Azure Resource Manager will stop supporting protocols older than TLS 1.2 by Fall 2023.
+To ensure that Azure is compliant with regulatory requirements, and provide improved security for our customers, Azure Resource Manager will stop supporting protocols older than TLS 1.2 on November 30, 2023.

 This article provides guidance for removing dependencies on older security protocols.

 TLS encrypts data sent over the internet to prevent malicious users from accessing private, sensitive information.
 The client and server perform a TLS handshake to verify each other's identity and determine how they'll communicate.
 During the handshake, each party identifies which TLS versions they use.
 The client and server can communicate if they both support a common version.